ibm-cloud-docs/openshift/openshift_routes.md

 To use routes to privately expose your apps, create a new router and change the service that exposes the router to a private load balancer.
 The router is assigned an IP address through which private requests are forwarded to your app.
 {: shortdesc}

-When you create a private router, you must specify the ports that the router listens on.
-Because the private router uses host networking to listen on these ports, all incoming traffic to those ports must go through the private router.
-Ensure that no other services in your cluster listen on these ports.
+When you create a private router, the private router uses host networking to listen on the ports that you specify.
+Ensure that no other services that use host networking in your cluster listen on these ports.
 {: important}

 1. Create a router that is named `router-private` in the project where your app is deployed.
 A service that exposes the private router is also automatically created.